MultiPoolMiner/MultiPoolMiner/README.txt

 -ExcludeAlgorithm
 	Same as the -algorithm command but it is used to exclude unwanted algorithms (please see above).

+-minername
+	Specify to only include (restrict to) certain miner applications.
+A full list of available miners can be found here: https://multipoolminer.io/miners

+-ExcludeMinerName
+	Exclude certain miners you don't want to use.
+It is useful if a miner is causing issues with your machine.
+A full list of available miners can be found here: https://multipoolminer.io/miners

 -currency [BTC,USD,EUR,GBP,ETH ...]
 	Choose the default currency or currencies your profit stats will be shown in.